saitamasahil/skyscraper/docs/CLIHELP.md

 #### relative

-Only relevant when generating an EmulationStation game list (which is the default frontend when the `-f` option is left out).
+Only relevant when generating an EmulationStation, a Retrobat or a Pegasus game list, with the `-f` option.
+Emulationstation is the default frontend when the `-f` option is left out.
 This forces the rom and any media paths (if they are the same as the input folder) inside the game list to be relative to the rom input folder.
 Consider setting this in [`config.ini`](CONFIGINI.md#relativepaths) instead.

 #### skipexistingcovers